fejesd/lwnoodle/README.md

 * A client can listen for arbitrary number of nodes / properties*
 * All methods / properties can have optionally a description (manual), which can be queried by the clients.
 * Symbolic links can be created within the tree
-* Supports raw TCP socket connection and WebSocket
+* Supports raw TCP socket connection and WebSocket (incl. secure websockets)
 * Typescript support

 ## Protocol